arjun810/fsdl-text-recognizer-project/readme.md

 ## Checking out the repo

-In the JupyterLab instance's terminal, start by cloning the repo and going into it:
+Start by cloning the repo and going into it

 ```
 git clone https://github.com/gradescope/fsdl-text-recognizer-project.git